The Maury Island Incident

 Hanks prods the reader into a “human/alien” quest and prism where human-beings had begun inventions into aerial technology.
 The Weldon Institute flight-enthusiasts hosted an 1889 demonstration of a dirigible-heavier-than-air-flying-machine as told in Jules Verne’s 1886 novel Robur-le-conguerant.
 These aircraft seem to have been actually manifested in the skies over Sacramento, California in November, 1896, as a craft that bobbed in the skies in a “falling leaf” pattern of descent.
 There soon followed an “airship scare” with many reports from other parts of the country, some resembling a “huge egg” or “cigar” shape with rudders, paddle wheels, or even propellers.

 Similar stories came from Australia in 1909.
 David Schwarz designed such a craft which flew at Tempelof near Berlin, Germany.
-George de Bay demonstrated a saucer-like model in 1928 that“could skip through the air like a flat stone.” — The UFO Singularity: page 107.
+George de Bay demonstrated a saucer-like model in 1928 that “could skip through the air like a flat stone.” — The UFO Singularity: p 107.

 Hanks similarly talks about Nazi technology as discovered in diagrams they found at the end of World War II.
 Historian and researcher Joseph P. Farrell comments that “Nazi flying saucers” had been in the works by 1942.